 It is common to feel worried and afraid after a heart attack.
 But if you are feeling very sad or hopeless, ask your doctor about treatment.
 Getting treatment for depression may help you recover from a heart attack.

 Can you prevent a heart attack?

 Heart attacks are usually the result of heart disease, so taking steps to delay or reverse coronary artery disease can help prevent a heart attack.
-Heart disease is the number one killer of both men and women in the United States, so these steps are important for everyone.
+Heart disease is a leading cause of death for both men and women, so these steps are important for everyone.

 To improve your heart health:

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.